Sammy Gravano: The new regime

-After Castellano's death, Gallo–the only surviving member of the hierarchy–convened a three-man committee to temporarily run the family, comprising himself, Gotti and DeCicco.
+After Castellano's death, Gambino consigliere Joseph N. Gallo–the only surviving member of the hierarchy–convened a three-man committee to temporarily run the family, comprising himself, Gotti and DeCicco.
 However, it was an open secret that Gotti was acting boss in all but name, and nearly all of the family's capos knew he had been the one behind the hit.
 Gotti was formally acclaimed as the new boss of the Gambino family at a meeting of 20 capos held on January 15, 1986.
-Gotti, in turn, selected DeCicco as his underboss and elevated Gravano to capo after Toddo Aurello announced his desire to retire.
+Gotti, in turn, selected DeCicco as his underboss and elevated Gravano to capo after Toddo Aurello announced his desire to step down.

 On April 13, 1986, DeCicco was killed when his car was bombed following a visit to Castellano loyalist James Failla.
-The bombing was carried out by Victor Amuso and Anthony Casso of the Lucchese family, under orders of Vincent Gigante and Lucchese boss Anthony Corallo, to avenge Castellano and Bilotti by killing their successors; Gotti also planned to visit Failla that day, but canceled, and the bomb was detonated after a soldier who rode with DeCicco was mistaken for the boss.
+The bombing was carried out by Victor "Vic" Amuso and Anthony "Gaspipe" Casso of the Lucchese family, under orders of Vincent Gigante and Lucchese boss Anthony "Tony Ducks" Corallo, to avenge Castellano and Bilotti by killing their successors; Gotti also planned to visit Failla that day, but canceled.
+The bomb was detonated after a Lucchese soldier, Frank "Frankie Hearts" Bellino, asked DeCicco for a lawyer's business card.
+DeCicco went to his car to retrieve the card and when he sat in the passenger seat, the bomb exploded.

 Bombs had long been banned by the Mafia out of concern that it would put innocent people in harm's way, leading the Gambinos to initially suspect that "zips" — Sicilian mafiosi working in the U.S. — were behind it; zips were well known for using bombs.

 "Nicky Cowboy" murder

-The first person on Gravano's hit list after Castellano's murder was Nicholas "Nicky Cowboy" Mormando, a former member of his crew.
+The first person on Gravano's hit list after Castellano's murder was Nicholas Mormando, a former member of his crew.
 Mormando had become addicted to crack cocaine and was suspected by Gravano of getting friend and fellow crew member Michael DeBatt addicted to the drug.
-According to Gravano, Mormando started to act "like a renegade ... berserk".
-The final straw came when Mormando announced he no longer wanted to be in the crew and planned to start his own gang.
-Gravano decided he "couldn't take a chance" because Mormando "knew too much" and he got permission from Gotti to kill Mormando.
+Gravano decided because of Nicky's reckless behavior, including getting DeBatt addicted to crack, he would get permission from Gotti to kill Mormando.

 Gravano arranged to have Mormando murdered on his way to a meeting at Gravano's Bensonhurst restaurant, Tali's.
-After assuring Mormando of his safety, Gravano told him to pick up Joseph Paruta on his way.
+After assuring Mormando of his safety, Gravano told him to pick up Joseph "Old Man" Paruta on his way.
 Paruta got in the backseat of the car and shot Mormando twice in the back of the head.
 Mormando's corpse was then disposed of in a vacant lot, where it was discovered the next day.